escapecreative/design-upgrade-learndash/README.md

 ### Will this slow down my site?

 Nope.
-We do add one small CSS file to the header (63KB), but as long as you're using a reliable WordPress host with decent performance, you shouldn't notice a difference.
+We do add one CSS file to the header, but as long as you're using a reliable WordPress host with decent performance, you shouldn't notice a difference.

-For reference, the LearnDash plugin loads 5 CSS files that total 45KB (7 files totaling 67KB if you count the Course Grid).

 ### My course/lesson/topic/quiz still looks weird.
 Can you help?